keu/docs/software/cli-podman.md

     Avoid running this command from a directory containing a Dockerfile.
     :::

-2. Run the following command to create a new Astronomer project:
+2. Run the following command to create a new Astro project:

     ```sh
     astro dev init